iiasa/central-asia-storage/README.md

 for those familiar with the MESSAGEix model.
 If you have recently started using MESSAGEix, please make yourself familiar with [MESSAGEix tutorials](https://github.com/iiasa/message_ix/tree/main/tutorial/westeros), which are excellent examples for getting started.

+## License
+Copyright © 2018–2022 IIASA Energy, Climate, and Environment (ECE) Program

+The Central Asia model, including scripts and data is licensed under the Apache License, Version 2.0 ("The License); you can use the files in this repository freely only in compliance with the License.
+You may obtain a copy of the License at <http://www.apache.org/licenses/LICENSE-2.0>.
+In addition, you can cite the related publication when you use the model, scripts, and data in scientific work.
+You can extend the model, modify it for your own needs, and/or use data as you consider useful, as far as you cite the original reference properly.

+A proper citation is as follows:

+Zakeri, B., Hunt, J.D., Laldjebaev, M., Krey, V., Vinca, A., Parkinson, S., Riahi, K. (2022). **Role of energy storage in energy and water security in Central Asia**. *Journal of Energy Storage*, DOI: 10.1016/j.est.2022.104587.

 Please contact us if you have any questions or comments, either through Github or (zakeri@iiasa.ac.at).